mzy2240/ESA/ReadMe.md

-# esa
+# ESA
-A python package that makes PowerWorld Simauto easier yet more powerful to use.
-With esa, you can run most SimAuto commands and Aux scripts easily, and even run these tasks in a parallel and distributed way.
+A python package that could dramatically reduce the time for general power system computation tasks by using a parallel and distributed framework.
 ## Environment
 python 3.5 or above (recommend to use the latest Anaconda 3)
 ## Installation